 Today I am excited to share one of my favorite crochet tricks with you all!

-When I first learned how to work the foundation single crochet (also know as a chainless foundation single crochet), it blew my mind and totally changed the way I started a lot of my crochet projects.
+When I first learned how to work the foundation single crochet (abbreviated fsc and also know as a chainless foundation single crochet), it blew my mind and totally changed the way I started a lot of my crochet projects.

-If you have never tried foundation single crochet (abbreviated FSC), keep reading because I think you are going to love this technique!
+If your pattern calls for fsc, and you have no idea what that means, no worries!
+I’ve got you covered.
+Just keep on reading because I think you are going to love this technique!